 Aletsch is the largest glacier of the Alps.
 At the Konkordia Platz, were the three glaciers that constitute it meet, the ice is about 900 meters deep.
-Glaciologists predict that by the end of this century most glaciers of the Alps will have disappeared and only fragments of Aletsch will remain.
-Aletsch Negative offers a sensory and visually compelling experience as well as a double reflection on the nature of the moving image, it’s relation to still image and time.
-Animation is used to make the ineluctable process even more visible.
+According to glaciologists by the end of this century most glaciers of the Alps will have disappeared and only fragments of Aletsch will remain.
+Aletsch Negative offers a fascinating sensory and visual experience as well as a double reflection on the nature of the moving image, it’s relation to still image and to time.
 The frozen instant is multiplied to create the illusion of movement, a kind of analogy of the transformation of ice into streaming waters.
 From micro to macro, image by image and sequence by sequence, with a soundtrack exclusively made of field recordings, the film reveals the intensity and acceleration of the melting process.
 An elegy.